nerdeveloper/devops-pack/README.md

 # devops-pack

-## This is an All-in-one setup pack for Backend, Cloud, DevOps, etc related projects for development and testing.
-It can used on-prem and Bare metal Servers
+## This is an All-in-one setup pack  for development and testing.
+It can be used local development, on-prem and Bare metal Servers

 ### Requirements